 American National Elections Survey

-All respondents who completed the 2020 wave of the GSS, and were U.S. citizens at the time of study, were then offered a second survey administered by the American National Elections Study (ANES).
+All respondents who completed the 2020 wave of the GSS and were U.S. citizens at the time of study were then offered a second survey administered by the American National Elections Study (ANES).
 The ANES is one of the oldest continuous series of survey data of electoral behavior and general attitudes in the United States and it is used here to track social participation determinants as mediators between loneliness, cohesion, health and happiness.
 By tracking political involvement within the United States, the variables extracted from the ANES will give us a clearer view of the role of community participation within patterns of online and offline communication.
 In fact, the surveys are taken before and after presidential and national congressional elections by both the Institute of Social Research at the University of Michigan and the Institute for Research in the Social Sciences at Stanford University; latest efforts have included experts from Duke University and the University of Texas at Austin (Howell, 2022).
 Regarding sample size, about two-thirds of the GSS respondents completed the ANES survey, with a final observation count of 635 once the data is filtered for only those present in the 2018 sample.
 The ANES will also act as an extension to complete otherwise incomplete data, due to the GSS’s high missing observations count.

 Table 1: Individual Respondent Characteristics by Year (cont.)